 Folders linked from the host are usually:

-• /proc (live process/kernel/system information)
+(live process/kernel/system information)/sys

-• /sys (system settings)
+(system settings)

 The remaining folders on the guest will stay as they are.
 Another issue to note is that we can’t create hardlinks as a standard user under Android.
 This means we have to start PRoot with the option that converts hardlinks to symlinks on-the-fly.

 You can get a basic prompt by doing this, but it won’t be running any processes at all, besides Bash.
-It helps to handle some of the kernel’s init process yourself, by:
+It helps to handle some of the kernel’s init

-• Manually starting some services
+folder - Manually starting some services

 Doing this greatly improves the guest experience.